Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     Password for 'https://crayvcs@api-gw-service-nmn.local':
     ```

-1. Capture the most recent commit for reference in setting up a CFS configuration and navigate to the parent directory.
+1. (`ncn-mw#`) Capture the most recent commit for reference in setting up a CFS configuration and navigate to the parent directory.

     ```bash
     git rev-parse --verify HEAD